sabel2-0/serviceease/markdowns/VOLUNTARY_SERVICE_FIELDS_REMOVED.md

 - Parts are still fully supported with the carousel interface
 - Service description remains the primary documentation field
 - No file upload functionality needed now
-- Simpler approval workflow for coordinators and requesters
+- Simpler approval workflow for institution_admins and requesters
 - Database schema is cleaner and more focused

 ---